vaadin/base-starter-flow-quarkus/README.md

     <artifactId>vaadin-jandex</artifactId>
 </dependency>
 ```
-The above dependency has already added to the `pom.xml` and all you need to do is uncomment it when if needed.
+The above dependency has already added to the `build.gradle` and all you need to do is uncomment it when if needed.